Frank Lampard: 2006–11: Domestic and individual success

 After a streak of matches without scoring, Lampard scored three goals in two games, the first being against West Bromwich Albion and the latter two against Fulham.
 On 17 January 2009, he made his 400th Chelsea appearance against Stoke City, scoring a stoppage time winner.
-He again scored a stoppage time winner, this time against Wigan Athletic.
+He again scored a stoppage time winner on 28 February, this time against Wigan Athletic.
 Then in the fourth round of the FA Cup, he scored a free-kick from 35 yards against Ipswich Town.
 He scored twice against Liverpool in the second-leg quarter finals of the Champions League which ended 4–4, but Chelsea won 7–5 on aggregate.
 Then he provided two assists in the next game against Arsenal in FA Cup semi-finals which Chelsea won 2–1.
 Lampard finished the season with 20 goals and 19 assists.
 Lampard's 20th goal of the season was the winning goal in the FA Cup Final against Everton, with a left-foot shot from long-range.
 He repeated the corner flag celebration his father had done after scoring the winning goal in the 1979–80 FA Cup semi-final second leg against Everton.
 It was the fourth consecutive season that he scored 20 or more goals.
 He was later named Chelsea's Player of the Year for the third time.

 Lampard started the 2009–10 season by scoring against Manchester United, in the 2009 Community Shield, in the 72nd minute.
 The match ended 2–2, and Lampard scored in its penalty shootout which they won 4–1.
 He scored his 133rd goal for Chelsea in a Champions League match against Atlético Madrid on 21 October 2009, which moved him up to fifth among the club's all-time goalscorers.
 He had been struggling to score the number of goals he had in the past seasons, however this soon changed as he scored two goals in the 5–0 defeat of Blackburn on 24 October 2009.
 On 30 October, he was nominated for the FIFA World Player of the Year award for the sixth-straight year.

 On 16 December, Lampard scored a crucial 79th minute winning goal against Portsmouth and on 20 December, Lampard scored a penalty against his former club West Ham in a 1–1 draw, however he had to take his spot-kick three times due to players running into the box too early, he nonetheless scored all three.
 In Chelsea's 7–2 thrashing of Sunderland in January 2010, Lampard scored twice to add to his league tally.
 On 27 January 2010, Lampard again scored two goals, in Chelsea's 3–0 win over Birmingham City in the Premier League.
 On 27 February, Lampard yet again scored twice against Manchester City but despite his contribution Chelsea went on to lose the game 4–2 at home, for the first time in 38 games.